CS-SI/SafeScale/README.md

 The design of a SafeScale Security gateway can be depicted as bellow:
 ![SafeScale Security](img/SafeScale_Security.png "SafeScale Security")

-## Features available
+## Currently available features
-SafeScale is currently under development and does not yet offer all the features planned.
-However, we are already releasing it with the following features:
+SafeScale is currently under active development and does not yet offer all the features planned.
+However, we are already publishing it with the following features:
 * SafeScale Broker:
   * Create / Destroy private networks
   * Create/Destroy Virtual Machine (VM),